Kimserey/BlogArchive/20170510_routes_mvc.md

 ## 3. "/" or ""

-Depending on where the attribute is placed, the construction of the route is different.

-Placing the route on the controller will prepend all route on actions apart from the routes starting with "/".

-I have compiled a list of examples together with the corresponding route:

-By default the routes are added together.
-Prepending the route with a slash prevents the adding of the route which results in the disgard of the controller route.
+Controller route and action route added together by default.
+Prepending the action route with "/" (slash) prevents the addition of the controller route.

+I have compiled a list of examples together with the corresponding routes [here](https://gist.github.com/Kimserey/44dba9557d48099bae9d05f37cd6c10f).

-Here is the code in ASP NET MVC doing the override:
+To understand better what happens, here is the code in ASP NET MVC doing the override:

 ```
 private static string CombineCore(string left, string right)